frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

   </tr>
 </table>

-### Cartridge-based media (Iomega and others)
+### Cartridge-based media (Iomega and other brands)
 Before their absorption by Lenovo in 2013, Iomega was one of the most notable manufacturers of removable media, though often to <a href="http://www.geocities.ws/iomegano/" target="_blank">disastrous results</a>.
-Iomega and other cartridge-based drives can be difficult to locate due to their extreme specificity and relative obscurity.
+Iomega and other cartridge-based drives can be difficult to locate due to their extreme specificity and often relative obscurity.
 The majority of the disks listed below connected via SCSI interface.
+The Zip drive even made an <a href="https://i.imgur.com/lwz8mWD.gifv" target="_blank">appearance</a> in a 2001 episode of <i>Sex and the City</i>
 <a name="cartridge"></a>
 <table style="width:100%">
   <tr>